quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

 Follow these steps to locate and save the code to your workspace:

-1. Navigate to the code samples and apply the following filters:
+1. Navigate to the `Code Samples` and apply the following filters:

     1. Languages = `Python`